tenable/router_badusb/README.md

 This repository contains configuration files for [P4wnP1](https://github.com/mame82/P4wnP1), a BadUSB framework for the Raspberry Pi.
 The configuration files allow an attacker to execute BadUSB style attacks on certain routers.

-The following hardware and software were used for the BadUSB atacks:
+The following hardware and software were used for the BadUSB attacks:

 * Raspberry Pi Zero
 * USB-A Addon